Hawaii volcano eruption leaves residents wondering about fate of homes

 "Abide by the rules," said Hawaii County Deputy Fire Chief, Renwick Victorino.
 "If someone goes down, we've got to go in, risk our lives.
 We know it's a dangerous situation already.
 If you guys can help us out, please, please do."

-He added that it's not only the sulfur dioxide, which is life-threatening in high levels, but also the cracking and fissures.
+He added that it's not only the sulfur dioxide, which is life-threatening at high levels, but also the cracking and fissures.

 "We don't know when and where it's going to happen.
 Until it's stabilized, I highly suggest staying out of the area," he said Monday at the meeting.